H3 (rocket): Variants

 H3 configurations are identified by a two-digit number and a letter.
 The first digit indicates the number of LE-9 engines on the core stage (two or three), while the second digit indicates the number of SRB-3 solid rocket boosters (zero, two, or four).
 The final letter specifies the payload fairing: short ("S"), long ("L"), or wide ("W").
-For example, the H3-24L has two LE-9 engines, four SRBs, and a long fairing, while the H3-30S has three engines, no SRBs, and a short fairing.
+For example, the H324L has two LE-9 engines, four SRBs, and a long fairing, while the H330S has three engines, no SRBs, and a short fairing.

-As of November 2018, three configurations were planned: H3-30, H3-22, and H3-24.
+As of 2026, five configurations were offered: H330S, H322S, H322L, H324L, and H324W.

-The H3-32, a proposed variant with three engines and two SRBs, was cancelled in late 2018 after tests showed that the H3-22 offered better-than-expected performance, reducing the need for the more powerful version.
-JAXA cited commercial precedent, noting that SpaceX's Falcon 9 frequently launched satellites into a low geostationary transfer orbit, leaving the satellites to raise themselves to a geostationary orbit.
-Since commercial clients appeared willing to accept this trade-off, JAXA concluded that customers would prefer the less expensive H3-22 even if it required additional onboard satellite propellant.
+The H332, a proposed variant with three engines and two SRBs, was cancelled in late 2018 after tests showed that the H322 offered better-than-expected performance, reducing the need for the more powerful version.
+JAXA cited commercial precedent, noting that SpaceX's Falcon 9 frequently launched satellites into a low geostationary transfer orbit (GTO), leaving the satellites to raise themselves to a geostationary orbit.
+Since commercial clients appeared willing to accept this trade-off, JAXA concluded that customers would prefer the less expensive H322 even if it required additional onboard satellite propellant.

-As of July 2015, the minimum H3-30 configuration is to carry a payload of up to 4000 kg into Sun-synchronous orbit (SSO) for about and the maximum configuration is to carry more than 6500 kg into geostationary transfer orbit (GTO).
-The most powerful H324 variant will deliver more than 6000 kg of payload to lunar transfer orbit (TLI) and 8800 kg of payload to geostationary transfer orbit (GTO) (∆V=1830 m/s).

-As of October 2019, MHI was also studying two concepts for potential use in NASA's Lunar Gateway program: an extended second stage, and a heavy-lift version with three liquid-fueled core stages strapped together, similar to the Delta IV Heavy and Falcon Heavy.
-The proposed H3 Heavy would have a payload capacity of 28300 kg to low Earth orbit.